 Taliban officials announced that the four were caught taking part in a kidnapping earlier Saturday and were killed by police.

 The bill contains funding for Nevada priorities including Interstates 11 and 15, water projects and rural broadband access.

 The Biden administration is scrambling to screen and place about 37,000 refugees from the war-torn country in areas where sponsors or relatives live.

-Nevada on Thursday reported 571 new coronavirus cases and 14 additional fatalities, according to data from the Department of Health and Human Services.
+Clark County on Friday reported 564 new coronavirus cases and 14 additional deaths over the preceding day, according to data from the Southern Nevada Health District.

 The Southern Nevada Health District awaits guidance from the state on whether young, healthy casino workers and those in other occupations are eligible.

 A draft report of the election review in Arizona’s largest county by supporters of former President Donald Trump found that President Joe Biden did indeed win the 2020 presidential contest there, an embarrassing end to a bizarre quest to find evidence supporting Trump’s false claim that he lost because of fraud.